Skip to Content

 Varieties of sweet potato to grow at home

 So now we know all there is to grow sweet potato slips at home.
 Now, what varieties are there that you could grow?
-Below are some of the varieties available for gardeners like us to grow at home.
+Below are some types available for gardeners like us to grow at home.

 List of sweet potato varieties